-Oben Law and Oben Regulatory Limited (together “Oben”, “we” or “us”) are registered with the Jersey Data Protection Commissioner and are subject to Jersey data protection legislation which from 25 May 2018 is the Data Protection (Jersey) Law 2018 together with any relevant amendments updates and subordinate legislation, in addition to the General Data Protection Regulation (“GDPR”), where applicable.
+Oben Law, Oben Regulatory Limited and Oben Regulatory (IOM) Limited (together “Oben”, “we” or “us”) are registered with the Jersey Data Protection Commissioner and the Isle of Man Information Commissioner respectively.
+Oben Law and Oben Regulatory Limited are subject to Jersey data protection legislation which from 25 May 2018 is the Data Protection (Jersey) Law 2018 together with any relevant amendments updates and subordinate legislation.
+Oben Regulatory (IOM) Limited is is subject to the Data Protection Act 2018 together with any relevant amendments updates and subordinate legislation.
+In addition Oben is subject to the General Data Protection Regulation (“GDPR”), where applicable.
 Oben is a data controller in respect of the personal data that we process in connection with our business activities.

 Oben is committed to protecting and respecting your privacy.
 As such this policy details the basis upon which we collect and/or process your personal information.
 Our detailed Data Protection policy is set out in our Terms of Business which will be issued to you upon commencement of any engagement.